NorisTalaban/Hybrid_Agentic_Surveillance_and_Evaluation/README.md

 **Link dashboard-** https://hybridagenticsurveillance.vercel.app/

 A multi-agent system for real-time monitoring of global crises.
-8 autonomous agents perceive, understand, and reason — with a dedicated agent that monitors overall system health.
+8 autonomous agents perceive, understand, and reason, with a dedicated agent that monitors overall system health.
 Combining deterministic Python validation, LLM reasoning, RAG academic frameworks, and web search.

 > **Note:** HASE is a hybrid system combining deterministic Python validators with LLM reasoning.
 Due to the probabilistic nature of language APIs, a 100% perfect handling of information is not guaranteed.
 The system includes multiple validations and cross-audits to mitigate errors, but it is designed to support human analysis, not replace it.
 >